Petar Bojo

-Petar Bojo (born 8 January 1998) is a Bosnian professional footballer who plays as a defensive midfielder for Bosnian Premier League club Igman Konjic, on loan from Zrinjski Mostar.
+Petar Bojo (born 8 January 1998) is a Bosnian professional footballer who plays as a defensive midfielder for Bosnian Premier League club Sloboda Tuzla.

 Club career

 Early career

 Bojo started off his youth career at the youth team of Široki Brijeg, before joining the Vysočina Jihlava youth team in 2017.

 After half a year of playing at Vysočina Jihlava, Bojo went to Bosnian Premier League club Vitez and thus signed a contract with his first ever senior team.

 Mladost Doboj Kakanj

-After Vitez got relegated to the First League of FBiH in the 2017–18 Bosnian Premier League season, Bojo left Vitez and shortly after, on 27 June 2018, signed a two year contract with Mladost Doboj Kakanj.
+After Vitez got relegated to the First League of FBiH in the 2017–18 Bosnian Premier League season, Bojo left Vitez and shortly after, on 27 June 2018, signed a two-year contract with Mladost Doboj Kakanj.

 He made his debut for Mladost on 21 July 2018, in a 0–0 home draw against newly promoted Zvijezda 09.
 He scored his first goal two games after the Zvijezda 09 game, on 11 August 2018, in a 2–2 away draw against Krupa.

 In the 2018–19 Bosnian Premier League season, Bojo was recognized as not only one of the best Mladost Doboj Kakanj players, but was also recognized as one of the best young players in the whole league as well.